Education

 EDU131 : Current Issues in Education

 An introduction to education in American society through an analysis of some of the most pressing issues in the field, their historical and philosophical underpinnings, and implications.
-A 25-hour field experience is required.
+Field experience is required.
 This is the first course in the teacher education program.

 Credit Hour(s)